phoenix-oosd/EVTC-Log-Parser/README.md

     * Show relevant class buff uptime
 7. Phase Boons
     * Boons for each phase where applicable
-8. Text Dump
+8. Text Dump Tables
-    * Saves the above graph(s) into ` /graphs/ `
     * Saves the above tables into ` /tables/ `

 ## Known Problems
-Players that disconnect or join a fight late will be ignored.
+    * Players that disconnect or join a fight late will be ignored.
-Invulnerable detection on KC, Xera is not supported.
+    * Phase related statistics may not work if the log is not a boss clear.
-This program has only been tested on Windows.
+    * This program has only been tested on Windows 10.